KnowledgeForwardSolutions/DbC.Net/Documentation/DigitsOnly.md

 ### DigitsOnly

-DigitsOnly requires that the string value being checked contain only numeric characters (as defined by the Char.IsDigit method).
+DigitsOnly requires that the string value being checked contain only radix-10 digit characters ('0' - '9').
 A null or empty string will pass the requirement.

 **Method signatures:**
 ```C#